5121f/pacrs/README.md

 ## Pros and cons in relation to `pacman` and `paru`

 - `pacrs` has more intuitive and consistent interface.
-- `pacrs` conducts some checks and removes part of handmade.
+- `pacrs` removes some manual work.
-  - This makes him more user-friendly.
+  - This makes it more user-friendly.
-  - This makes him slower in some cases.
+  - This makes it slower in some cases.
-- `pacrs` does not set a goal to be a complete replacement for `pacman` and `paru` and not provide some advanced features which they does.
-For cases when you need this features you can use `pacman` or `paru` directly (or open the issue with feature request).
+- `pacrs` does not set a goal to be a complete replacement for `pacman` and `paru` and does not provide some advanced features they have.
+For cases where you need these features you can use `pacman` or `paru` directly (or open the issue with feature request).

 ## Installation